altjerue/PypersPlots/README.md

-This is a library intended to produce publishable and not so heavy contour and gradient plots.
+This is a library intended to produce ready to publish (and not so heavy) plots.

 # Prerequisites #